koding/koding/go/src/koding/kites/terraformplugins/vagrantkite/README.md

 Computed fields:

-- url: URL of the Vagrant box.
+- hostURL: URL of the Host machine where the Vagrant box residues.
-- ipAddresss: IP Address of the Vagrant box.

 # Example